 There are other reasons this is the ideal time of year to prune.
 For instance, the nutrients in dormant trees are safely stored underground in the roots.
 So if you prune a dormant tree, you do not have to worry that you are simultaneously removing nutrients.

 Once a pruned fruit tree breaks dormancy, there is going to be an abundance of nutrients to feed less vegetation, less branches, and less fruit.
 As a result, the remaining fruit will be larger, healthier, and tastier.
 By April 1, I try to have all the apple, peach, pear, plum, blueberries, and raspberries pruned.
 Throughout April, the work transitions from fertilizing, and mulching the different fruit plantings to planting onions and more.

 We will have to cover these in some upcoming blogs, so stay tuned!

 The fresh food you eat from a local farm can bring to the table so much charm.
-The work the farmer does in early spring will make you feel like a French king, especially when you take a seat at Le Manhattan Bistro.
+The work the farmer does in early spring will make you feel like a French king, especially when you take a seat at Le Manhattan Bistro for a farm to fork meal.
 Reserve your table today!